PROFESSIONAL DIPLOMA IN CORPORATE FRAUD INVESTIGATION

 Live online training with real-time instructor-student interaction.

 A flexible online approach developed to allow you to learn at your own pace.

 Gain an understanding of the origins of corporate fraud and how it in recent years it has come to define a nation.

-Delivered by leading academics and financial services experts, the purpose of the Diploma in Corporate Fraud Investigation is to equip learners (from a variety of professional or interested backgrounds) with an understanding of the origins of corporate fraud globally and in Ireland how it in recent years it has come to define a nation.
+Delivered by leading academics and financial services experts, the purpose of the Professional Diploma in Corporate Fraud Investigation is to equip learners (from a variety of professional or interested backgrounds) with an understanding of the origins of corporate fraud globally and in Ireland, how it in recent years it has come to define a nation.

 Students will consider a history of corporate fraud and then examine the Irish experience.
 All lectures will be related to various theories of white-collar crime and offending.
 At the end of the course, learners will have a detailed understanding of how corporate fraud operates in today’s world and how, without individual or societal intervention, it may flourish still further in the coming decades.

 During this course, the student will learn how to identify certain types of white-collar fraudsters and their likely behaviours within the corporate environment.
 In particular, they will look at the background to this increasing level of criminality and how it has been allowed to develop and thrive.
 They will also learn how to recognize, identify, investigate and ultimately reduce the risk of fraud in any given organisation.